Book a FREE call now to talk to a former MBB recruiter about tips for landing a consulting offer!

 The next step when seeking out a case interview coach is to find out whether they have worked in consulting before.
 You want to work with a case interview coach who has consulting and actual interviewing experience.

-That way their coaching will be much more customized and specific to consulting vs. someone who never worked in the industry or just interned at the firm for a summer.
+That way their coaching sessions will be much more customized and specific to consulting case interviews vs. someone who never worked in the industry or just interned at the firm for a summer.

 Without this type of experience, the case interview coach will be giving out more general feedback which isn’t customized to what you need.
 They will not be able to teach you how to structure a consulting case to show you have top problem-solving skills and they won’t help you polish your technique until you can compete against top candidates.